Buying a Red Light Therapy Belt? Here’s the mW/cm² You Should Look For

 For most beginners, a device in the 50–120 mW/cm² range strikes the right balance—powerful enough to deliver effective results while reducing treatment time, making it both safe and user-friendly for home use.

-That’s why durability, heat management, and safety features like automatic shut-off are just as important as raw power.
-A well-built belt doesn’t just last longer—it also guarantees your treatment sessions are efficient and comfortable.
+That’s why durability, heat management, and safety features such as automatic shut-off are just as important as raw power.
+A properly constructed belt doesn’t just make for a longer-lasting model — it ensures your outings are both effective and comfortable.

-Choosing the right mW/cm² also helps you plan your sessions without guesswork.
+The choice of right mW/cm² also assist you plan your sessions without guessing.
 Here’s a simple formula:

 Treatment Time (minutes) = Target Dose (J/cm²) ÷ [Device Power (mW/cm² × 0.06)]